-At the beginning of his Administration, George W. Bush focused on public education reform.
+At the beginning of his Administration, President George W. Bush focused on public education reform.
 His first major initiative, the No Child Left Behind (NCLB) Act of 2002, was signed into law on January 8, 2002.
-The legislation had several main goals: to hold schools accountable for results, to increase flexibility in how state and local governments could use federal funds, to target funding to research-based approaches, and to expand school choice options for parents.
+The legislation had several main goals: holding schools accountable for student performance, increasing flexibility for state and local governments to use federal funds, targeting funding to research-based approaches, and expanding school choice options for parents.

-No Child Left Behind required any state receiving funding under the law to develop challenging academic standards that would apply to all students in the state, and to assess whether the standards were met through regular student testing.
-Schools had to demonstrate “adequate yearly progress,” and any school that failed to meet standards would be required to develop an improvement plan based upon research-based strategies.
+No Child Left Behind required states receiving funding under the law to develop challenging academic standards that would apply to all students in the state, and to assess whether the standards were met through regular student testing.
+Schools had to demonstrate “adequate yearly progress,” and any school that failed to meet standards would be required to develop an improvement plan using research-based strategies.

 Under No Child Left Behind, districts were required to offer school choice to all students in schools that had failed to meet standards two years in a row, and to provide transportation to students whose parents chose to enroll their children in new schools.
 Each subsequent year a school failed to meet standards, new requirements were added to help the school correct its course.
 Eventually, failing schools could be forced to restructure, accept state control, replace staff, or privatize.